jim60105/docker-stable-diffusion-webui/README.md

 Yet another docker image for [AUTOMATIC1111/Stable Diffusion web UI: A web interface for Stable Diffusion, implemented using Gradio library.](https://github.com/AUTOMATIC1111/stable-diffusion-webui) from the community.

-The main objective behind the design of this image is to keep it small and simple, and conforms to Dockerfile best practices.
-With an image size of under 10GB, saving approximately 1/3 of the capacity compared to other existing repos.
+The main objective behind the design of this image is to keep it ***small and simple*** and conforms to Dockerfile best practices.
+Successfully controlled the size to around **10GB**, saving approximately **1/3** of the capacity compared to other existing repos.

-This makes it easy for me to build images seamlessly using the CI workflow on GitHub free runner.
-You can conveniently pull the pre-built images from ghcr, saving time instead of constructing them yourself!
+This makes it possible for me to build images seamlessly using the [CI workflow](https://github.com/jim60105/docker-stable-diffusion-webui/actions/workflows/docker_publish.yml) on GitHub free runner.
+You can pull the [pre-built images](https://ghcr.io/jim60105/docker-stable-diffusion-webui) from ghcr, saving time instead of constructing them yourself!

 Get the Dockerfile at [GitHub](https://github.com/jim60105/docker-stable-diffusion-webui), or pull the image from [ghcr.io](https://ghcr.io/jim60105/docker-stable-diffusion-webui).